Manual PMS install on Proxmox¶

 Mounting Samba via fstab¶

-//SERVER/sharename /mnt/mountpoint cifs _netdev,username=myuser,password=mypass 0 0
+//SERVER/sharename /mnt/mountpoint cifs _netdev,username=ironicbadger,password=mypass 0 0

 NFS¶

-- Install the required server package with:
+- Install the required server package.

 apt install nfs-kernel-server